-This is an overview of domain separation and Notifications.
+This is an overview of domain separation and the Notifications application.
 Domain

 groupings called domains.
 You can then control several aspects of this separation, including

 supported in this application.
 Not all ServiceNow applications support domain

 separation; some include limitations on the data and administrative settings that can be

 domain separated.
 To learn more, see Application support for domain

 Domain separation is specifically supported in Notifications but not in email accounts.